 Bridge Trusts

-A bridge trust is an asset protection trust that begins as a domestic trust and converts to an offshore trust if the settlor faces a legal threat.
-The idea is to avoid the cost and complexity of a full offshore trust during normal times while preserving the option to move assets offshore if litigation arises.
-The trust is registered with an offshore trustee from the outset, but it operates domestically until a triggering event activates the offshore provisions.
+A bridge trust is an asset protection trust that starts as a domestic trust and converts to an offshore trust when the settlor faces a legal threat.
+The trust is registered with a foreign trustee from the outset but operates under U.S. tax rules until a triggering event activates the offshore provisions.
+The idea is to defer full offshore administration until it is actually needed.

-The concept was developed as a compromise between two established structures.
-A domestic asset protection trust is inexpensive and simple to maintain but offers limited protection under litigation pressure.
-A full offshore trust, such as a Cook Islands trust, provides strong protection from the start but costs more to establish and requires ongoing foreign trust compliance.
-The bridge trust attempts to deliver offshore protection at closer to domestic cost by deferring the offshore component until it is needed.
+The concept sits between two established structures.
+A domestic asset protection trust is inexpensive to maintain but remains subject to U.S. court jurisdiction.
+A full offshore trust, such as a Cook Islands trust, provides protection from day one but requires ongoing foreign trust compliance.
+A bridge trust tries to deliver offshore-level protection at domestic cost by keeping the offshore component dormant until a crisis hits.

 Speak With a Cook Islands Trust Attorney